-Living a sustainable life as a single person is certainly more manageable than for those of us that have a family at home… Here are seven tips that will certainly help get you started (in style) with a more eco-friendly future for the whole family:
+Living a sustainable life as a single person is certainly more manageable than for those of us that have a family at home.
+Here are seven sustainable fashion tips that will certainly help get you started (in style) with a more eco-friendly future for the whole family.

 2: School Uniforms: Repair instead of replace when it comes to holes in knees or at elbows.
 Opting for second-hand uniforms is a great way to keep your local community more sustainable.
 If there isn’t a school uniform shop then speak with the school and start one.

 3: Swap Shop: Instead of giving clothes to charity shops, or throwing them away, sign-up for a swap shop and refresh your family’s wardrobe.
 Again, if there is not a swap shop happening in your local community – be the game changer and start one!
 You can find out more about how to start a swap-shop on instead Trashion Magazine and follow them for more tips on @hashtagtrashion

 6: Multi-Use: Consider your consumer choices – if your garment has multiple purposes then you are more likely to wear it regularly, for example jackets with inner layers that can be worn over various seasons.
 Or multi-way dresses that can be layered and styled in various ways.

 Remember we need to make some shifts to ensure a better future for our kids, and there is no easier way than green fashion.